Constance Cummings-John: Return to Freetown

-On her return to Freetown in 1951 Cummings joined the Sierra Leone People's Party.
+On her return to Freetown in 1951, Cummings joined the Sierra Leone People's Party.
 She helped found the Sierra Leone Women's Movement in 1951.
 She also founded a new school for girls, the Eleanor Roosevelt School, which by 1953 had more than 600 students.
-During these years Cummings-John gained a licenciate from the London College of Preceptors, and in 1952 the Governor of Sierra Leone, Sir George Beresford-Stooke, appointed her to the Freetown Council.
+During these years, Cummings-John gained a licenciate from the London College of Preceptors, and in 1952 the Governor of Sierra Leone, Sir George Beresford-Stooke, appointed her to the Freetown Council.
 At the general election of 1957 she was one of two women elected to the new House of Representatives, even though women did not yet have the franchise.
 The Krio-led opposition then successfully demanded the resignation of both women, but the next year Cummings-John was elected to the Freetown Municipal Council.

 In 1961, with the independence of Sierra Leone, Cummings-John's husband became the new country's ambassador to Liberia.
-In 1966 Prime Minister Albert Margai appointed her as Mayor of Freetown, in succession to Siaka Stevens, but she held the position for only a few months.
+In 1966, Prime Minister Albert Margai appointed her as Mayor of Freetown, in succession to Siaka Stevens, but she held the position for only a few months.
 Her party lost the general election of 1966, and there was then a successful military coup against the new government.
 Cummings-John was herself accused of financial corruption while outside the country and was advised not to return.

 Political activity in London

 She settled again in London, where she became an active member of the Labour Party and the Campaign for Nuclear Disarmament and also a school governor.

 Cummings-John was a member of political organizations in the United Kingdom and the United States as well as in Sierra Leone, and she and I. T. A. Wallace-Johnson were the only Krio to fight for the participation of the indigenous "Protectorate peoples" in West African political processes.
 Her actions also led to the formation of the Sierra Leone Market Women's Union and a Washerwoman's Union.

 Despite unsuccessful attempts to return to Sierra Leone in 1974 and 1996, Cummings-John lived the rest of her life in London.
-In 1995 she published an autobiography.
+In 1995, she published an autobiography, Memoirs Of A Krio Leader.
 She died in London on 21 February 2000 at the age of 82.